One of the main goals of the Wild Pollinator Partners network is

-To include your community, school, or other public pollinator garden on our map, please send us its title, location, and a brief description – info@wildpollinators-pollinisateurssauvages.ca
+To include your garden, community, school, or other pollinator garden or habitat on our map, please send us its title, location, photograph, and a brief description – info@wildpollinators-pollinisateurssauvages.ca

 Abbotsford gardens